Scripter17/url-cleaner/default_cleaner.md

 #### Vars

-- `SOURCE_HOST`: The `Host` of the "source" of the jobs.
+- `SOURCE_HOST`: The `Host` of the "source" of the job.
 Usually the webpage it came from.
-- `SOURCE_REG_DOMAIN`: The `RegDomain` of the "source" of the jobs, Usually the webpage it came from.
+- `SOURCE_REG_DOMAIN`: The `RegDomain` of the "source" of the job, Usually the webpage it came from.

 ### Task Context

 #### Vars

-- `bsky_handle`: The handle of an `@user.bsky.social`, used to replace the `/did:plc:12345678` in the URL with the actual handle.
+- `bsky_handle`: The handle of the user for `bsky.app/profile/did:plc:12345678` URLs.
-- `faci_site_name`: For furaffinity contact info links, the name of the website the contact info is for.
-Used for unmangling.
+- `faci_site_name`: The name of the website this URL is contact info for.
+Used for unmangling furaffinity contact info links.
 - `link_text`: The text of the link the job came from.
-- `redirect_shortcut`: For links that use redirect sites but have the final URL in the link's text/title/whatever, this is used to avoid sending that HTTP request.
+- `redirect_shortcut`: The destination of a redirect as specified by some part of the source.
+For example, the link's text.
-- `twitter_handle`: The handle of the twitter user for a `/i/web/status/` and `/i/user/` twitter URLs.
+- `twitter_handle`: The handle of the twitter user for `x.com/i/web/status/` and `x.com/i/user/` URLs.
 <!--/cmd-->